Nature Play Benefits for Babies & Toddlers

 Further, providing regular, natural outdoor experiences for young children supports important sensory processing development

-Even new babies the opportunity to lie in the shade of a tree to see the light and shadows dance between the leaves and hear the wind blowing all around them is a precious gift.
+Even for newborns, the opportunity to lie in the shade of a tree to see the light and shadows dance between the leaves and hear the wind blowing all around them is a precious gift.
 As is the feel of sand, grass and leaves beneath bare feet.

 a love of exploring and discovering, to use imagination through symbolic play creativity